 2. In which DIRECTION it will move.

 3. HOW MUCH it is expected to move.

 4. And HOW LONG it will take to move sufficiently enough to make the trade profitable.

-Sign Up to watch the Video or read the eBook on this page to experience how we teach trading options in our
+Sign Up to watch the Webinar or read the eBook on this page to experience how we teach trading options in our